swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 ```

 Without a conformance to `SendableMetatype`,
-generic code must only use metatype values in the current isolation domain.
+generic code must only use metatype values from the current isolation domain.
 The following code results in an error
 because the non-`Sendable` metatype `T`
 is used from concurrent child tasks: